 Ideal for use with automated platforms, the silica-coated MagneSil® PMP systems are also easily scalable for larger volumes or multiwell format.
 For plasmid miniprep purification, the MagneSil® PMPs are used for both lysate clearing and DNA binding, eliminating the need for centrifugation or vacuum filtration, as the binding of nucleic acids occurs in solution.
 The particles are also completely resuspended during the wash steps of a purification protocol, enhancing the removal of impurities from the DNA.

 The Wizard® MagneSil® Plasmid DNA Purification System provides a simple and reliable method for the rapid isolation of plasmid DNA in a multiwell format.
 The purification procedure uses MagneSil® PMPs for lysate clearing as well as DNA capture, circumventing the need for centrifugation or vacuum filtration.
 The MagnaBot® 96 Magnetic Separation Device is needed for plasmid purification.
 The protocol also requires a multiwell plate shaker.
 This protocol has been optimized using the Micro Mix 5 shaker on the Beckman Coulter Biomek® 2000.
-To see workstations on which the Wizard® MagneSil® Plasmid Purification System has been automated, visit the Automated Methods page on our web site.

 The Wizard MagneSil Tfx™ System provides a simple and reliable method for the rapid isolation of transfection-quality plasmid DNA in a multi-well format.
 DNA purified with using this system is greatly reduced in chemical contaminants as well as RNA, protein, and endotoxin, providing high-quality plasmid DNA suitable for transfection, as well as for other standard molecular biology techniques.
 Like the Wizard® MagneSil® Plasmid DNA Purification System, the Wizard MagneSil Tfx™ System uses MagneSil® PMPs for lysate clearing as well as DNA capture.
 In addition, a proprietary paramagnetic endotoxin removal resin reduces the level of endotoxin present in the purified plasmid DNA.